UW-Madison-DataScience/2022-11-02-uwmadison-python/index.md

-If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
+If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instrucctions.
 {% endcomment %}
 {% if online != "false" %}
 {% include install_instructions/videoconferencing.html %}